jitenrai/qatask/README.md

 *******

 In general, I spent more than expected time for the setup.

 I had issues connecting my eclipse workspace to git repository.
-I created git repository and then manully uploaded files.
+I created git repository and then manually uploaded files.
 I made commits per test cases.

 It was my first time working on end to end front end project.
-It was amazing learning excercise.
+It was amazing learning exercise.
 I do feel that, I should have used more of TestNg anotations for example @AfterTest and @BeforeTest.

 xpath is used to selecting elements.

 Design pattern is page object model with lot of scope for improvements.
-I was not able to get PageFactory Struchure in this project.
+I was not able to get PageFactory Structure in this project.

 Errors which I was not able to resolve during completion of this project are:

 When running tests : JavaScript error: resource://gre/modules/URIFixup.jsm, line 281: NS_ERROR_FAILURE: Should pass a non-null uri

 When triggering build via Jenkins

 Gestartet durch Benutzer admin
 Running as SYSTEM